U.S. probes allegations Afghan Air Force involved in drug running

 The allegations of drug running come from "credible" Afghan officers inside and outside the AAF and coalition personnel working within the AAF, it added.

-The United States poured in a record amount, near $12 billion between October 2010 and September 2011, to train and equip Afghanistan's security forces.
-Almost as much cash, some $11 billion, is planned for the year through September 2012.
+The United States poured in a record amount, near $12 billion (7 billion pounds) between October 2010 and September 2011, to train and equip Afghanistan's security forces.
+Almost as much cash, some $11 billion (6 billion pounds), is planned for the year through September 2012.

 Afghanistan produces 90 percent of the world's opium and the drug trade is often blamed by Western officials for hindering economic development.